 Minnesota’s specific domestic assault crime statute, Minn.
 Stat. §609.2242, creates crimes at the misdemeanor, gross misdemeanor, and felony levels.
-The gross misdemeanor requires proof of “a previous qualified domestic violence-related offense conviction” within ten years.
+And the gross misdemeanor requires proof of “a previous qualified domestic violence-related offense conviction” within ten years.

-The felony requires the crime to be “within ten years of the first of any combination of two or more previous qualified domestic violence-related offense convictions.”
+But to be a felony; the event must be “within ten years of the first of any combination of two or more previous qualified domestic violence-related offense convictions.”

 Domestic Defense Attorney Thomas Gallagher has successfully dismissed felonies by attacking the enhancing priors.

-The gross misdemeanor and the felony levels at least one “previous qualified domestic violence-related offense convictions.”
+The gross misdemeanor and the felony levels require at least one “previous qualified domestic violence-related offense conviction.”
 But the look-back periods are either three or ten years.

 The first degree through fourth degree assault statutes do not require prosecutors to prove a relationship element.
-The exception is some third degree assault charges.
+But some third degree assault charges are an exception.
 However, there a prosecutor must prove “a past pattern of child abuse” against the same minor, under Minn.
 Stat. §609.223 subd.
-2. And a prosecutor must prove assault of “a victim under the age of four, and causes bodily harm to the child’s head, eyes, or neck, or otherwise causes multiple bruises to the body,” under Minn.
+2. And a prosecutor must prove assault of “a victim under the age of four, and causes bodily harm” to the head, eyes, or neck, or multiple bruises, under Minn.
 Stat. §609.223 subd.
-3. Both are felonies.
+3. And both are felonies.